ghc-proposals/ghc-proposals/proposals/0000-simple-constrained-type-families.rst

 The Performance Story
 +++++++++++++++++++++

-The performance implications do not seems significant.
+The performance implications do not seem significant.
 In fact, the only case where there appears to be the possibility of a regression is as follows.

 ::